NepuShiro/Thundagun/README.md

 - **Parallel Execution**: Maximizes CPU and GPU utilization by running Resonite and Unity on separate threads.
 - **Sync Mode**: Ensures a consistent 1:1 ratio between game updates and frames for stable visuals.
 - **Async Mode**: Allows Unity to render frames independently, improving responsiveness by potentially processing multiple finished states to use the latest or by rendering older finished states when new ones aren't available.
-- **Desync Mode**: Allows Resonite to send incremental changes to Unity during long engine stalls.
+- **Desync Mode**: Allows Unity process incremental changes from Resonite during long engine stalls.
 - **Stall Prevention**: Uses a configurable timeout to ensure frames continue to be rendered even during massive change queuing, like world loading.
 - **Auto Switching**: Enables thresholds to be defined for switching dynamically between sync, async, and desync modes based on game performance.
-- **Decoupled Input Handling**: Moves input, IK, and locomotion processing to Unity, enabling continuous player movement and camera control during stalls.

 ## Installation